Substantial Comparability Placement

 - new applicants wanting to attain specialist recognition to work as psychiatrists in Australia or New Zealand who have yet to apply for RANZCP specialist assessment

-- existing exemption candidates currently on the Partial Comparability Specialist Pathway.
+- existing SIMG candidates currently on the Partial Comparability Specialist Pathway who wish to be reassessed for Substantial Comparability.

 In November 2014, expanded eligibility criteria were introduced for the Substantial Comparability Placement.
 These are based on categories of equivalence that align with the Australian Health Practitioner Regulation Agency’s (AHPRA) concepts of equivalence.